 Unfortunately, some people will never have an opportunity to recover after a serious accident.
-Whether your loved one has passed away at the site of an accident or while receiving medical care following an accident – our Livingston Parish and Baton Rouge wrongful death lawyers at Rhorer Walker Law Firm can help.
+Whether your loved one has passed away at the site of an accident or while receiving medical care following an accident, Rhorer Walker Law Firm can help.
 Our injury firm is here to serve as your compassionate legal counsel during a difficult time.
 Under Louisiana laws, family members of those who die at the hands of another have the right to pursue financial compensation to cover the costs of the funeral, medical expenses, and the loss of love, support, and companionship.

 The Difference Between a Survival Action and a Wrongful Death Claim

 You may hear about survival actions filed simultaneously with wrongful death claims.
 Wrongful death claims provide a direct benefit to familial survivors after someone’s death, and they are focused on the survivors’ economic and non-economic losses.
 Survival actions, on the other hand, are designed to recover compensation for the victim’s experience from the time of injury until the time of death.
 Survival actions may result in damages to cover the cost of pain, suffering, and emotional trauma resulting from an incident.

 When Is a Wrongful Death Claim Appropriate After an Accident?

 If your loved one has passed away because of a car accident, surgical implication or someone else’s negligence or intentional actions, you have the right to file a wrongful death claim.
 You have the right to file a wrongful death claim even if criminal prosecutors are pursuing actions against the defendant, and you can pursue a claim regardless of the outcomes of any criminal trial.
 Although civil and criminal proceedings are distinct, they may affect one another directly or indirectly.
 Rhorer Walker Law Firm can help you determine if and how a criminal case will affect your wrongful death claim.